-Most people get interested in biotin supplements because they notice their hair thinning.
+Most people get interested in eating more biotin or taking biotin supplements because they notice their hair thinning.

 Many people who take a biotin supplement after experiencing hair loss experience a significant increase in their hair growth.
 Some people do not, which means something else is probably causing the issue.

 When it comes to food sources of biotin, it’s most easily found in animal products.

 For plants, nuts and seeds are by far the best sources of it (and mushrooms for some reason).

 When you see “biotin” on an ingredients label, it’s possible that it came from an animal source, but it’s usually synthetic – vegan.